 populations are low, neglect damage from the beetle is noticed; however, EAB’s “fitness” (ability

 to survive and reproduce) is substantially high allowing for populations to quickly increase in

 number.
 Therefore, once established and populations become highly dense, healthy trees can

 die within several years if untreated.

 Though EAB can infest new areas naturally, the main method of EAB introduction is unwilling by humans.
 The transportation of infected firewood to other areas for use or sale, along with other ash material, is the number one factor contributing to new infestations.
 Once EAB is detected, federal agencies establish quarantine areas regulating the movement of hardwood materials within the infested area.
-Considering the City of Boulder, the City of Longmont, area of Gunbarrel, and the City of Lafayette are the four known locations in Colorado with confirmed identifications, a quarantine has been placed in Boulder County, along with additional portions of Weld and Jefferson Counties.
+Originally, a Federal and State quarantine was placed on Boulder County; however, since the presence of EAB has expanded past this regulated boundary, both the Federal and State quarantine have been lifted.

 Since its discovery in 2002, research on chemical treatments has resulted in success.
 The most widely used treatment are micro injections to protect the tree, these injections can protect the tree for up to two years costing several hundred dollars per tree depending on its size.
 Chemical soil drenches around the base of the tree have also been somewhat effective as have bark sprays.
 Bees are thought not to be affected since they do not visit the pollen on ash trees, their pollen is wind distributed.